Optimizing ArgoCD performance in HA configurations

 Round-robin

-A simple algorithm that distributes applications evenly across all shards.
-This algorithm is also widely used in OS scheduling, and distributes applications without considering priority.
+This is a simple algorithm that distributes applications evenly across all shards.
+This algorithm is widely used in OS scheduling and performs distribution without considering priority.
 ArgoCD assigns an order to all applications and distributes them across all shards in that order.
 However, if multiple clusters are managed, distribution is performed on a cluster-by-cluster basis.
 The round-robin method is available from 2.8.x onwards.

 Consistent-hashing

-Distributes applications using consistent hashing.
-In addition to even load balancing, it has the advantage of minimizing resource relocation when shards or clusters are added or removed.
-Consistent-hashing also does not consider priorities and distributes on a cluster-by-cluster basis.
+Applications are distributed using consistent hashing.
+In addition to even load distribution, it has the advantage of minimizing resource reallocation when shards or clusters are added or deleted.
+Consistent-hashing also does not consider priority and distributes on a cluster-by-cluster basis.
 Consistent-hashing is available from 2.12.x onwards.

-As we will show using real data later, the above three algorithms are not optimal in the following cases:
+As we will show later using real data, the above three algorithms are not optimal in the following cases:

 - When multiple clusters are managed and clusters have priority